Family Handbook

 Showing respect for other people's work and belongings

-Asking for turns rather than using force to get a toy.
+Asking for turns rather than using force to get a toy

 First and foremost, teachers attempt to assess the reason for a child’s negative behavior: The child doesn’t know how to interact or how to play with others, or the child is tired or hungry.
 Once this has been determined, we work with the child to help them discover a better way to resolve problems.
 The approach is one of problem solving, “it looks like you are wanting x, what could we do instead?”
 Children are encouraged to practice the skills that will allow them to resolve conflicts and have their needs met without the use of aggressive or destructive behaviors.
 Children are taught to use their words instead of actions.
 For example, to say "I don't want to be chased" or "I'm angry because you knocked down my building.”